Schnell Meister

-Schnell Meister (シュネルマイスター, foaled 23 March 2018) is a German-bred Japanese-trained Thoroughbred racehorse.
+Schnell Meister (シュネルマイスター, foaled 23 March 2018) is a German-bred Japanese-trained Thoroughbred retired racehorse.
 He showed promise as a two-year-old in 2020 when he won both of his races.
 In the following spring he finished second in the Yayoi Sho before winning the Grade 1 NHK Mile Cup.

 Background

 Schnell Meister is a bay colt with a small white star bred in Germany by the Japanese breeding company Northern Farm.
 He entered the ownership of the Northern Farm associate Sunday Racing and was sent into training with Takahisa Tezuka.

 He was from the third crop of foals sired by Kingman who was named Cartier Horse of the Year in 2014 when he won the Irish 2,000 Guineas, St James's Palace Stakes, Sussex Stakes and Prix Jacques Le Marois.
 Schnell Meister was the first foal of his dam Serienholde, a top class racemare who won the Preis der Diana as a three-year-old in 2016.
 She was a descendant of the German broodmare Suleika (foaled 1954) who was the ancestor of numerous major winners including Slip Anchor, Manhattan Cafe and Buena Vista.